xcart/xcart-docs/_pages/kb_en/general_setup/email_notifications/transfer_settings.md

 3. Click **Submit** to save the changes.

-You can test the sending of email messages FROM/TO the email addresses you have chosen via the **Test email configuration** section at the bottom of the page.
+You can test the sending of email messages using the email addresses you have specified in the FROM/REPLY-TO settings section via the **Test email configuration** section at the bottom of the page.
    ![test.png]({{site.baseurl}}/attachments/ref_5QLrLCu7/test.png)

 ## Specifying your SMTP server connection details